rwaldron/idiomatic.js/readme.md

 ### The following list outlines the practices that I use in all code that I am the original author of; contributions to projects that I have created should follow these guidelines.

-### I do not intend to impose my style preferences on other people's code; if they have an existing common style - this should be respected.
+### I do not intend to impose my style preferences on other people's code or projects; if an existing common style exists, it should be respected.

 > ### "Arguments over style are pointless.
 There should be a style guide, and you should follow it"